How To Win Back Your Ex – Part 1

 Let’s look at these one by one….

-1 Get over the pain and distress.
+1 Get over the pain and distress of a relationship break up.

 It’s likely there’s been some kind of showdown between you and your ex, something that resulted in one of you leaving, either physically, or sometimes just emotionally, so you’re still living in the same space, but both full of hostility, anger, and contempt.
+Whatever the situation, whatever happened to cause the breakup, whether you’re living together or separately, the emotional distress can be devastating.
+If you’re in therapy, either together with your ex, or on your own, at least you have an outlet in a safe space to describe how you feel and share it with someone.

 Video – Break Ups Don’t Have To Leave You Broken